Our verdict

 Unbelievably comfortable shoe

-From the first step, the shoe feels so plush that many people claim it is one of the most comfortable shoes they’ve ever worn.
+From the first step, the shoe feels so plush that we couldn't help but assign it as one of the most comfortable shoes we’ve ever worn.
 The Merino wool keeps it fluffy and cozy with no itchiness at all.
 You can also forget about rubbing, blisters, or any kind of discomfort.

 The insole is also lined with wool on the top to create that 360-degree comfort for the foot.
 And if you need to insert your custom orthotics, the insole is easily removable.